-Both Roborock and Ecovacs are reputable companies, so it comes as no surprise that these are both quality robot vacuums.
+Both Roborock and Ecovacs are reputable companies that make some of the best robot vacuums, so it comes as no surprise that these are both quality robot vacuums.
 Unlike most other robot maids out there, these two include cameras, along with software that helps them detect and avoid obstacles.
 Both offer mopping, mapping, no-go zones, room cleaning, and they both leave perfect back and forth lines on your carpet.
 If that wasn't enough, they both do an excellent job of picking up after my messy cat and dog.

 |Ecovacs Deebot OZMO T8 AIVI||Roborock S6 MaxV|